PSS1998/PhoneTracker/README.md

 In order to find cellular tower location based on information use the following API:<br/>
 http://mobile.maps.yandex.net/cellid_location/?&cellid={}&operatorid={}&countrycode={}&lac={}<br/>
 the cell tower information recived will be in following format:<br/>
-type:signalStrenght:cellid:countrycode:operatorid:lac<br/>
+type:signalStrenght: <link to cell tower location><br/>
-To get the lat and lng on google maps use the following format:<br/>
+the google maps link will be in the following format:<br/>
 https://maps.google.com/?q={lat},{lng}<br/>